List of Naruto characters: Isshiki Ōtsutsuki

-Isshiki Ōtsutsuki (大筒木イッシキ, Ōtsutsuki Isshiki) is one of the main antagonists of Boruto: Naruto Next Generations and a high rank member of the main family of the Ōtsutsuki clan.
+Isshiki Ōtsutsuki (大筒木イッシキ, Ōtsutsuki Isshiki) is the primary antagonist of Part I of the Boruto series and a high rank member of the main family of the Ōtsutsuki clan.
 Originally coming to Earth with Kaguya for the fruit of a Divine Tree their clan planted on the planet, Isshiki was fatally wounded by Kaguya in an act of betrayal.
 He was found by a novice monk named Jigen and took over his body in order to survive, placing a Kāma onto his host.
 But Isshiki began to prepare a new host as Jigen's body wouldn't be able to bear his chakra and founded Kara to create a new Divine Tree in order to obtain the chakra fruit.
 He also possesses a dojutsu which can use Sukunahikona (ability to shrink or grow an object to any size).
 Using Jigen's guise, he becomes the founder of the Kara organization to search for a suitable Vessel, eventually ending up with a failed Vessel in Code, and a successful one with Kawaki.
 After Naruto takes Kawaki in, Isshiki powers up by taking chakra from a captive Ten-Tails and arrives in the Leaf.
 Naruto refuses to give Kawaki up, so he takes the Hokage away to another dimension.
 Sasuke Uchiha arrives, having tracked him to Kara's dimension.
 The two go all-out and push the body of Jigen to his limits; but in the end Isshiki decisively beats them both, sealing Naruto away.
 After Team 7 rescues Naruto from Boro, a member of Kara, Isshiki is attacked by Koji Kashin; a member of Kara.
 Though Koji took advantage of Jigen's weakened state, he is overwhelmed after killing the body of Jigen, which forces Isshiki's revival in his weak body.
 Isshiki destroys Koji, after discovering that he is a clone of Jiraiya created by Amado, his most trusted confidant in Kara.
 Isshiki comes to the Leaf to re-mark Kawaki, before his time could run out in the failed vessel of Jigen.
 Naruto and Sasuke arrive to fight him, after his initial destruction.
 Sasuke unveils his plan, made with Boruto, as the latter uses his Karma to teleport Isshiki to another dimension.
 Furious, Isshiki effortlessly beats Naruto and gravely injures Sasuke, before maiming Boruto.
 After attempting to kidnap Boruto to use for his plan, Naruto arrives, in the Baryon Mode and fights on even terms with Isshiki.
 His lifespan shortened to five minutes, Isshiki grows desperate, but discovers that the beaten Naruto has a chakra link with Kawaki.
 He successfully teleports the boy to the battlefield and rebrands him.
 As he begins turning to dust, Kawaki reveals that he only branded his Shadow Clone, and he stomps Isshiki to dust.
 Afterwards, Isshiki's soul entrusts Code with a Ten-Tails to continue his work.
 He is voiced by Kenjiro Tsuda, and by Keith Silverstein in the English dub.